Letter from the Transportation Supervisor

 We are pleased to be transporting your child to and from school this year.
 We are very proud of the safety record of our school buses and the professionalism of our transportation team.

 LACS school buses travel over 287,400 miles every year and we transport approximately 1,000 students each day.
 Our commitment to safety is second to none.
 Our buses are inspected by a DOT inspector biannually.
-Our transportation staff is a highly trained group of professionals that includes 14 regular route drivers, 3 special need drivers with 3 attendants, 2 mechanics, and 8 sub drivers and 6 sub attendants.
-We encourage you to use our school bus transportation as it is the safest transportation for your children.
+Our transportation staff is a highly trained group of professionals that includes 14 regular route drivers, 3 special needs drivers with 3 attendants, 2 mechanics, and 6 sub drivers and 4 sub attendants.

 Please help us ensure your child’s safety by following these simple but important procedures:

-Check your child’s clothing for the presence of long drawstrings or other dangling items.
-Long drawstrings or other dangling items should be removed from clothing as they could get snagged in the bus door as the child gets off the bus.
+- Check your child’s clothing for the presence of long drawstrings or other dangling items which should be removed from clothing as they could get snagged in the bus door as the child gets off the bus.

 It is important that our drivers are able to concentrate on driving the route safely.
 If anything makes your child feel unsafe at the bus stop or on the bus ride, please contact us at the transportation department, rather than trying to discuss it at the bus stop.